 A listing of consultations involving Alberta Energy, active consultations are bolded;

-Stakeholder consultations for the electicity capacity market framework ran from the early fall to the end of 2017.
+Stakeholder consultations for the electicity capacity market framework fall 2017 to fall 2018.

 2016 On March 16th, Alberta